-It also might be beneficial to alternate different serums or to layer them as needed for more customized results.
+It also might be beneficial to alternate different serums or to layer them as needed for more customised results.
 That’s what many of us at Paula’s Choice Skincare do, as this is a great tactic if you can’t decide between two serums or if you feel that both could help your skin improve.

 Another reason this might be effective is because skin is not static; its needs can change for numerous reasons, such as seasonal changes, moving to a new climate, or the passage of time.

 Choosing the Best Paula’s Choice Serum for You

 At Paula’s Choice, we’ve developed a range of serums that vary in texture and potency.
-Their concentrated formulas can address advanced concerns, such as multiple signs of aging (including wrinkles), signs of environmental damage, loss of firmness, dehydrated, dull-looking skin, and uneven skin tone.
+Their concentrated formulas can address advanced concerns, such as multiple signs of ageing (including wrinkles), signs of environmental damage, loss of firmness, dehydrated, dull-looking skin, and uneven skin tone.

 The following guidelines can help you decide which serum is best for you.
 If you have questions, please call our Customer Care team or chat with us online.
 The team is well-trained and well-versed in Paula’s expertise, and would love to help you with professional advice!

 To visibly safeguard your skin from environmental assault, such as visible effects of pollution, we recommend one of our Super Antioxidant Concentrate Serums.
 Choose according to your skin type, and feel free to alternate or layer two serums based on your skin’s needs.

 - For normal to very dry skin, use our SKIN RECOVERY Super Antioxidant Concentrate Serum to provide antioxidants that protect from environmental assault and nourishing non-fragrant plant oils to relieve dryness.
-This serum also contains the anti-aging superstars retinol, vitamin C, and vitamin E.
+This serum also contains the anti-ageing superstars retinol, vitamin C, and vitamin E.

 - For normal to dry or slightly dry skin, our RESIST Super Antioxidant Concentrate Serum is an ideal option.
-Those looking for a concentrated anti-aging serum, and who are sensitive to retinol, will find that this serum’s vitamin C and peptide-spiked formula works brilliantly.
+Those looking for a concentrated anti-ageing serum, and who are sensitive to retinol, will find that this serum’s vitamin C and peptide-spiked formula works brilliantly.